FortiGate

 Solution

-This article presents 3 options to confirm the presence of a ROGUE DHCP Server (not expected Server) on the network.
+This article presents three options to confirm the presence of a rogue DHCP Server (ie an unexpected DHCP server) on the network.

 1. GUI of the firewall: Navigate to Network, under which is Diagnostics.
-When clicked on diagnostics, the main page contains the packet capture skeleton, where the packets can be captured based on the IP address, ports, or protocols.
+When selecting diagnostics, the main page contains the packet capture skeleton, where the packets can be captured based on the IP address, ports, or protocols.

 As per the image: